easyhomesrc/homey_easylighting/README.md

 EasyLighting makes innovative smart home solutions that help streamline your daily life.
-Their wide range of ZigBee and Z-Wave products are easy to use.
+It supports ZigBee and Z-Wave devices manufactured by Sunricher.